Paulette Cherici-Porello

 Paulette Cherici-Porello (27 August 1924 – 21 September 2018) was a Monegasque writer and poet.
-She was known as the only female author in Monegasque language and was considered to as the most important the most important living writer of Monegasque literature.
+She was known as the only female author in Monegasque language and was considered the most important living writer of Monegasque literature.
 She was the first female president of the National Committee for Monegasque Traditions, and the president of the Union of Monegasque Women.

 Life

 Paulette Cherici-Porello was born on 27 August 1924.
 She was a direct descendant of one of about thirty original Ligurian families who founded the Principality of Monaco settling there in the thirteenth century.
 Cherici-Porello's parents spoke Monegasque fluently: her father was one of the Monegasque native speakers interviewed in the 1940s by Prof. Arveiller of Paris to create the first Monegasque-French dictionary.
 Not much is known about her early years.
 Cherici-Porello lived in Fontvieille.

 Since 1974, Cherici-Porello as a member the National Committee for Monegasque Traditions organized dialectology conferences with the participation of such renowned linguists as Raymond Arveiller, Charles Rostaing, René Jouveau, Louis Michel, Armand Lunel, André Compan, Emilio Azaretti, Giulia Petraco-Siccardi and RP Louis Frolla and Canon Georges Franzi.